-3 Effective Date
+Effective Date

-4 This Standard is effective for reports or other materials published on or after 1 January 2027.
+This Standard is effective for reports or other materials published on or after 1 January 2027.

-5 Responsibility
+Responsibility

-- 6 This Standard is issued by the Global Sustainability Standards Board (GSSB).
-Any feedback on the - 7 GRI Standards can be submitted to gssbsecretariat@globalreporting.org for the consideration of the - 8 GSSB.
+This Standard is issued by the Global Sustainability Standards Board (GSSB).
+Any feedback on the GRI Standards can be submitted to gssbsecretariat@globalreporting.org for the consideration of the GSSB.

-9 Due Process
+Due Process

-- 10 This Standard was developed in the public interest and in accordance with the requirements of the - 11 GSSB Due Process Protocol.
-It has been developed using multi-stakeholder expertise, and with - 12 regard to authoritative intergovernmental instruments and widely held expectations of organizations - relating to social, environmental, and economic responsibilities.
+This Standard was developed in the public interest and in accordance with the requirements of the GSSB Due Process Protocol.
+It has been developed using multi-stakeholder expertise, and with regard to authoritative intergovernmental instruments and widely held expectations of organizations relating to social, environmental, and economic responsibilities.

-14 Legal Liability
+Legal Liability

-- 15 This document, designed to promote sustainability reporting, has been developed by the Global - 16 Sustainability Standards Board (GSSB) through a unique multi-stakeholder consultative process - 17 involving representatives from organizations and report information users from around the world. - 18 While the GRI Board of Directors and GSSB encourage the use of the GRI Sustainability Reporting - 19 Standards (GRI Standards) and related Interpretations by all organizations, the preparation and - 20 publication of reports based fully or partially on the GRI Standards and related Interpretations are the - 21 full responsibility of those producing them.
-Neither the GRI Board of Directors, GSSB, nor Stichting - 22 Global Reporting Initiative (GRI) can assume responsibility for any consequences or damages - 23 resulting directly or indirectly from the use of the GRI Standards and related Interpretations in the - 24 preparation of reports, or the use of reports based on the GRI Standards and related Interpretations.
+This document, designed to promote sustainability reporting, has been developed by the Global Sustainability Standards Board (GSSB) through a unique multi-stakeholder consultative process involving representatives from organizations and report information users from around the world.
+While the GRI Supervisory Board, Management Board, and GSSB encourage the use of the GRI Sustainability Reporting Standards (GRI Standards) and related Interpretations by all organizations, the preparation and publication of reports based fully or partially on the GRI Standards and related Interpretations are the full responsibility of those producing them.
+Neither the GRI Supervisory Board, Management Board, GSSB, nor Stichting Global Reporting Initiative (GRI) can assume responsibility for any consequences or damages resulting directly or indirectly from the use of the GRI Standards and related Interpretations in the preparation of reports, or the use of reports based on the GRI Standards and related Interpretations.

-25 Copyright and trademark notice
+Copyright and trademark notice

-- 26 This document is copyright-protected by Stichting Global Reporting Initiative (GRI).
-The reproduction - 27 and distribution of this document for information and/or use in preparing a sustainability report is - 28 permitted without prior permission from GRI.
-However, neither this document nor any extract from it - 29 may be reproduced, stored, translated, or transferred in any form or by any means (electronic, - 30 mechanical, photocopied, recorded, or otherwise) for any other purpose without prior written - 31 permission from GRI. - 32 Global Reporting Initiative, GRI and logo, GSSB and logo, and GRI Sustainability Reporting - 33 Standards (GRI Standards) and logo are trademarks of Stichting Global Reporting Initiative. - © 2025 GRI.
-All rights reserved. - 35 ISBN 978-90-8866-141-9
+This document is copyright-protected by Stichting Global Reporting Initiative (GRI).
+The reproduction and distribution of this document for information and/or use in preparing a sustainability report is permitted without prior permission from GRI.
+However, neither this document nor any extract from it may be reproduced, stored, translated, or transferred in any form or by any means (electronic, mechanical, photocopied, recorded, or otherwise) for any other purpose without prior written permission from GRI.

+Global Reporting Initiative, GRI and logo, GSSB and logo, and GRI Sustainability Reporting Standards (GRI Standards) and logo are trademarks of Stichting Global Reporting Initiative.

+© 2025 GRI.
+All rights reserved.

+ISBN 978-90-8866-141-9